(Genesis 37:1-40:23) Week Nine

 1) He could not dishonor Potiphar’s trust in him.

 2) He could not dishonor the sanctity of the marriage of Potiphar and his wife.

 3) He could not dishonor the one true God by sinning against His instructions.

 This Coat was stitched together by ADONAI!
-This coat was not worn in arrogance, but in submission to all God anointed Joseph accomplish!
+This coat was not worn in arrogance but in submission to God’s call on Joseph’s life in Egypt.